-Allison is a board qualified Telemental Health Provider, a Gottman level 1 trained therapist, and will be trained in EMDR fall of 2019.
+Allison is a board qualified Telemental Health Provider, a Gottman level 1 trained therapist, and is certified in EMDR.

-When she isn’t seeing clients, you could probably find Allison playing tennis or spending time with her husband, Tyler and golden doodle, Layla.
+When she isn’t seeing clients, you could probably find Allison spending time with her husband, Tyler, their daughter, Evelyn, and their golden doodle, Layla.
 She also enjoys reading, singing, serving her church, eating good food, and traveling.

 “Allison is kindness and compassion personified.
 She invites you to a space of comfort, while confidently and bravely guiding you through deep fears and hurts to freedom and peace.
 She sees all clients as children of God and people of worth.
 Because of this she is a soft place to land and a safe person to share with.
 Without hesitation, I would recommend Allison to anyone.”